-- Regarding Xen's memory para-virtualization strategy, please identify how many of the following statements is/are correct - 1 Switching guest OSes will trigger TLB flush - 2 Xen is involved in and validated every page table update - 3 Xen must maintain a shadow table during page table updates - 4 x86 processors can directly access the page table in a guest OS of Xen - A. 0 - B. 1 - C. 2 - D. 3 - E. 4
+- Regarding Xen's memory para-virtualization strategy, please identify how many of the following statements is/are correct - Switching guest OSes will trigger TLB flush - Xen is involved in and validated every page table update - 3 Xen must maintain a shadow table during page table updates - x86 processors can directly access the page table in a guest OS of Xen - A. 0 avoid the usage of shadow page table, reducing the overhead

+- B. 1 - C. 2